gShahr/Lowell-Showcase/README.md

     - I'm going to stop uploading code for these problems because there are too many and the data is all stored on my account if I need to reference them

-SideNote:

-    - A lot of people have doubt in me that I do not have the knowledge needed to be successful in computer science

-    - I am hoping to accomplish my goals by the start of September